Galaxy cluster cores as seen with VLT/MUSE: new strong-lensing analyses of RX J2129.4+0009, MS 0451.6-0305 & MACSJ2129.4-0741: MUSE Observations Analysis

 \subsection{Redshift measurements}

 \textsc{ifs-redex} has an interactive interface which displays each extracted spectrum, and its corresponding source in \textsc{saods9} \citep{ds9}.
-It allows the user to modify the source redshift to fit an emission/absorption line template to its most likely position in the spectrum.
+It allows the user to modify the source redshift to match the position of an emission/absorption line template to its most likely position in the spectrum.
+(The template contains $\sim$60 lines including notably Ly$\alpha$, [OII], [OIII], and H$\beta$ emission lines, and Ca\, H\&K, Mg, Fe, and Na absorption lines).
 To simplify the redshift identification, it is possible to smooth the signal with a Gaussian filter, and then perform a wavelet-based spectrum cleaning \citep{ifs}.
 The systematic error is calculated by quadratically adding the wavelength calibration error provided by the MUSE data reduction pipeline, and the error given by fitting a Gaussian to the most prominent line in the spectrum.
-For each redshift, we assign a quality flag (QF) of 3 if the redshift is secure, 2 if likely (e.g. one line only), 1 if insecure, and 0 otherwise.
+For each redshift, we assign a quality flag (QF) of 3 if the redshift is secure, 2 if likely (e.g., only one characteristic line - for example the [OII] doublet or Ly$\alpha$ line with consistent photometric redshift), 1 if insecure, and 0 otherwise, i.e., in case of visually flat continuum or highly polluted spectrum.

 We sequentially analyze all spectra extracted from the MUSE datacubes of the three clusters using the aforementioned method.
 The measured redshifts are sorted depending on whether they belong to a source located in the foreground of the cluster, in the cluster, or in the background.